European Australians: Religion

 Christianity was brought to Australia by the British.

 Cuisine

 British colonists and Irish settlers brought European foods such as roast dinners, meat pies, and fish and chips to Australia.

 Prime Ministers

-As of 2022, there have been 31 Prime Ministers of Australia.
-The ancestors of all these Prime Ministers have all been European and Anglo-Celtic (English, Scottish, Northern Irish, Welsh, or Irish).
-Some ancestors of four Prime Minister's did not emigrate from Britain or Ireland: some of the ancestors of Chris Watson were German (his father was German Chilean), some of the ancestors of Malcolm Fraser were European Jews, some of Tony Abbott's ancestors were Dutch migrants (one of his grandparents), and Anthony Albanese's ancestors on his father's side were Italians.
+As of 2022, there have been 31 prime ministers of Australia.
+The ancestors of all these prime ministers have all been European and Anglo-Celtic (English, Scottish, Northern Irish, Welsh, or Irish).
+Some ancestors of four prime ministers did not emigrate from Britain or Ireland: some ancestors of Chris Watson were German (his father was German Chilean), some ancestors of Malcolm Fraser were European Jews, one of Tony Abbott's grandparents was Dutch, and Anthony Albanese's ancestors on his father's side were Italians.